BalloonChamp/EV3projects/README.md

 ### Rampingv3.ev3
-Contains code for advanced MOVE Block which ramps speed up and down based on a cosine curve while following a target angle with the gyro sensor
+Contains code for advanced MOVE Block which ramps speed up and down based on a cosine curve while following a target angle with the gyro sensor.
+NOTE: This is the first version using the cosine curve and the code is yet to be tested.
+Bug fixes by coming 7/15/19

 ## More Coming Soon.